Aitzaz94/airbnb-clone/README.md

 added validation for checkin/checkout date in reservation model

 added many-many relationship with redervations using through for reservatioins by individual source of user and property

+added scoped queries for upcoming/ current reservations

+method in property model, for evaluating reservation dates cases

+updated date display for availability of property on index